 3. Lack of genetic variation hypothesis – Lack of correlations may be due to a lack of genetic variation in the population such that the trait variation that different communities respond to is lacking and the same communities are found throughout the plant populations.
 This would be expected in highly clonal species such as aspen where Meneses et al. (2012) found no genetic variation and no variation in the associated community.

-4. attenuation hypothesis in that data from different years might not exhibit a significant correlation because of changes in the communities from year to year and our data were collected over a 6 year period.
+4. Time of sampling attenuation hypothesis in that data from different years might not exhibit a significant correlation because of changes in the communities from year to year and our data were collected over a 6 year period.
 This should makes our findings conservative and one might predict that the farther apart two data sets were collected, the detection of a significant relationship would decline.
 However, based on Art’s Community Stability Hypothesis, we should still expect some relationships to be significant at least over a 3 year period of his study.

 Key underlying concepts/hypotheses - The above hypotheses are all predicated on the Multivariate Plant Resource/Defense Phenotype in which genetic variation in n-dimensional traits (defense, ontogeny, induction, phenology, sink-source relationships, productivity, etc.; derived in part from Holeski et al. 2013 Oecologia 2012) produce great variation among individual genotypes, which in turn results in distinct community and ecosystem phenotypes (community phenotype concept from Whitham et al. 2003, Whitham et al. 2006).
 The greater the variation in the multivariate plant resource/defense phenotype, the greater the variation in the associated communities a species will support.
 This may be, in part, what makes a foundation species a foundation species.
 Because these traits are, in part, genetically based, they are heritable and subject to natural selection (Shuster et al. 2006).
 Genotypes that are more similar in their genetics and the traits they express, support more similar communities than those that differ in their genetics and the traits they express (Genetic Similarity Rule of Bangert et al. 2006a,b, Bangert et al. 2008).
 If correlated communities are detected, this would enhance and perhaps even support the concept of Evolution in a Community Context and would suggest that we should consider how whole community can co-evolve.